Frequently asked questions

 How much does it cost for equipment?

 Automedi uses a circular subscriptions model.
-Because it is billed at a fixed price every month regardless of the amount of items you make, it makes a price comparison quite difficult.
+As it is billed at a fixed price every month no matter how much you make, it makes a price comparison quite difficult.
 Since it's effectively all inclusive.
 Make as much as you need.

 There are different ways of trying to compare old and new models.
 You can find out more about price comparisons, including a worked example, in this blog post.